 Christina Papoulia is adjunct lecturer in Prehistoric Archaeology at the University of Ioannina.
-She holds a PhD from the University of Crete (2018) and an MA in Palaeolithic Archaeology & Human Origins from the University of Southampton.
+She holds a PhD from the University of Crete (2018) and an MA in Palaeolithic Archaeology and Human Origins from the University of Southampton.
 Her research interests include the Greek Stone Age, lithic technology and the relationship between prehistoric communities and the sea.
-Since 2008 she collaborates as lithics specialist and illustrator on international research projects in mainland Greece, the Ionian and Aegean islands.
-Between 2016–2019 she was Assistant Director of the Irish Institute of Hellenic Studies at Athens, and is co-editor of the Archaeology of the Ionian Sea.
-Landscapes, seascapes and the circulation of people, goods and ideas from the Palaeolithic to the end of the Bronze Age (Oxbow, 2022).
+Since 2008 she has collaborated as lithics specialist and illustrator on international research projects in mainland Greece, the Ionian and Aegean islands.
+Between 2016 and 2019 she was assistant director of the Irish Institute of Hellenic Studies at Athens, and is co-editor of the Archaeology of the Ionian Sea: Landscapes, Seascapes and the Circulation of People, Goods and Ideas from the Palaeolithic to the End of the Bronze Age (Oxbow, 2022).

 Predrag Radović (MSc University of Belgrade) is pursuing his PhD at the University of Belgrade.
-He is currently an Assistant at the Department of Archaeology, University of Belgrade, and a Curator of the National Museum Kraljevo (Serbia).
-He researches a variety of topics in vertebrate palaeontology and palaeoanthropology, including fossil mammals from the Paleogene and Neogene of Serbia, with a foucs on primate evolution and the Middle to Late Pleistocene hominins from Balkans.
+He is currently an assistant in the Department of Archaeology, University of Belgrade, and a curator of the National Museum Kraljevo (Serbia).
+He researches a variety of topics in vertebrate palaeontology and palaeoanthropology, including fossil mammals from the Paleogene and Neogene of Serbia, with a focus on primate evolution and the Middle to Late Pleistocene hominins from the Balkans.

-Mirjana Roksandic (PhD Simon Fraser University) is a Professor at the Department of Anthropology, University of Winnipeg (Canada), and a Fellow of the DFG Words, Bones Genes Tools at the University of Tübingen (Germany).
-She is a broadly trained biological anthropologist whose main research topics include Pleistocene hominin evolution in Southeast Europe and mortuary ritual among sedentary and semi-sedentary archaeological hunter-gatherers.
-She has two active international projects: one in Serbia focusing on hominins excavated in Paleolithic caves, and the other in Cuba/Nicaragua where she is working on questions of early peopling of the Caribbean.
+Mirjana Roksandic (PhD Simon Fraser University) is a professor at the Department of Anthropology, University of Winnipeg (Canada), and a fellow of the DFG Words, Bones, Genes, Tools at the University of Tübingen (Germany).
+She is a broadly trained biological anthropologist whose main research topics include Pleistocene hominin evolution in South-east Europe and mortuary ritual among sedentary and semi-sedentary archaeological hunter-gatherers.
+She has two active international projects: one in Serbia focusing on hominins excavated in Palaeolithic caves, and the other in Cuba/Nicaragua where she is working on questions of early peopling of the Caribbean.
 She is the president of the Palaeoanthropological Society of Canada (PASC/SCPA).

-Aitor Ruiz-Redondo is a Senior Lecturer in Prehistory at the University of Zaragoza (Spain) and a British Academy Newton International alumnus.
+Aitor Ruiz-Redondo is a senior lecturer in Prehistory at the University of Zaragoza (Spain) and a British Academy Newton International alumnus.
 He obtained his PhD in Prehistory and Archaeology at the University of Cantabria (Spain) with a thesis about Palaeolithic graphic behaviour in South-western Europe.
-He later undertook postdoctoral positions at the Universities of Bordeaux (France), Southampton (UK), and Zaragoza (Spain), where his research has mainly been dedicated to the study of Upper Palaeolithic societies of Eastern Europe.
-He has led international research projects in Bosnia and Herzegovina, Croatia, Montenegro, Serbia, Spain and UAE.
-Since 2020 he is vice-president of the UISPP ‘Prehistoric art’ world commission.
+He later undertook postdoctoral positions at the Universities of Bordeaux (France), Southampton (UK) and Zaragoza (Spain), where his research has mainly been dedicated to the study of Upper Palaeolithic societies of Eastern Europe.
+He has led international research projects in Bosnia and Herzegovina, Croatia, Montenegro, Serbia, Spain and the UAE.
+Since 2020 he is vice-president of the UISPP ‘Prehistoric Art’ world commission.

-Fred H. Smith is University Distinguished Professor of Anthropology and Biological Sciences Emeritus at Illinois State University and a Scholar-in-Residence at the University of Colorado, Boulder.
-He has published extensively on Neanderthals and early modern human for almost 50 years.
+Fred H. Smith is University Distinguished Professor of Anthropology and Biological Sciences Emeritus at Illinois State University and a scholar-in-residence at the University of Colorado, Boulder.
+He has published extensively on Neanderthals and early modern humans for almost 50 years.
 His primary focus is on Central Europe, but he has conducted research throughout western Eurasia and both East and South Africa.
 A past president of the American Association of Physical Anthropologists, Smith has received awards for his paleoanthropological work from institutions in Ireland, Croatia, Germany and the United States.

 Rhiannon E. Stevens is associate professor of Archaeological Science at UCL Institute of Archaeology.
 She specialises in the use of stable isotopes and radiocarbon dating to explore palaeoclimates, palaeoenvironments, palaeodiets and palaeomobility.
-She has worked extensively on Palaeolithic sites from Eurasia, exploring past human-environment relationships.
+She has worked extensively on Palaeolithic sites from Eurasia, exploring past human–environment relationships.